steenhansen/type-czech/read-mes/recommended-techniques.md

 # Recommended Techniques

-## Checking Function Names
+## Use PRE_check and POST_check prefixed checking Function Names
-It is recommended to prefix checking function names that run before production functions with 'PRE_check_', and prefix 'POST_check_' to checking routines that execute after production functions.
+Prefix checking function names that run before tested functions with 'PRE_check_', and prefix 'POST_check_' to checking routines that execute after tested functions.
 It is easy to see the relationships this way.

     /**/  type_czech = TypeCzech('LOG-ERRORS')
-    /**/  //type_czech = TypeCzech('NO-CHECKING')
     /**/
     /**/  function PRE_check_yourFunc(){ /* before check */ }
     /**/  function POST_check_yourFunc(){ /* after check */ }